zmoazeni/west-marches/.github/ISSUE_TEMPLATE/session.md

 _Please begin by filling this out to schedule a future gaming session._

 * What week(s) will be considered for this session? _(GM will create a poll to figure out the best time)_
-* Ensure party is between 2-4 characters
+* Ensure party is between 2-4 characters.
+Include wiki links for each character.
 * Have the characters met each other yet?
 * Is this continuing a previous session?
 * How deadly does the party want the session? (more deadly, more treasure).
+* Is the party okay with the recording of the session made public?

 ---